 In re Energy Future Holdings Corp., et al.

-Proposed counsel to the official committee of unsecured creditors in the chapter 11 cases of Texas power company Energy Future Holdings Corp. and its affiliates, which filed for bankruptcy in April 2014.
+Counsel to the official committee of unsecured creditors in the chapter 11 cases of Texas power company Energy Future Holdings Corp. and its affiliates, which filed for bankruptcy in April 2014.
 This is the 10th largest bankruptcy in U.S. history with the debtors holding approximately $40 billion in debt.

 In re MF Global Holdings Ltd., et al.